lbl-neutrino/h5flow/README.rst

 on each data chunk provided by the generator.
 Optionally, ``drop`` defines a list of datasets to delete from the output file after the run loop completes.

+``h5flow`` also uses `pyyaml-include <https://pypi.org/project/pyyaml-include/>`_
+allowing for some simple inheritance from other configuration files in the current working directory.

 generators
 ~~~~~~~~~~